Free Things to Do in Spain

 Immerse yourself in local culture without spending.

-Museo del Prado Free Hours Free
+Museo del Prado (Free Entry Windows), Madrid Free

-Semana Santa Processions Free
+Semana Santa Processions (Holy Week) Free

 Free Outdoor Activities